Polarization-selective magneto-optical modulation: Optical side bands

-The plots shown in Fig. \ref{Figsubplots} (b) and (d) exhibit anti-Stokes and Stokes intensity, respectively, as a function of microwave driving frequency $f_{\mathrm{p}}$ and static magnetic field $H_{\mathrm{s}}$.
+The plots shown in Fig.~\ref{Figsubplots} (b) and (d) exhibit anti-Stokes and Stokes intensity, respectively, as a function of microwave driving frequency $f_{\mathrm{p}}$ and static magnetic field $H_{\mathrm{s}}$.
 The FSR resonance changes as we vary the static magnetic field $H_{\mathrm{s}}$.
-Accordingly, from Fig. \ref{Figsubplots}(b) and (d), we see that both anti-Stokes and Stokes intensity gets pronounced when driving frequency $\omega_{\mathrm{p}}/\left( 2\pi\right) $ is within the bandwidth of FSR resonance and disappear when driving frequency is away from FSR frequency at $\omega_{\mathrm{m}}/\left( 2\pi\right) $.
+Accordingly, from Fig.~\ref{Figsubplots}(b) and (d), we see that both anti-Stokes and Stokes intensity gets pronounced when driving frequency $\omega_{\mathrm{p} }/\left( 2\pi\right) $ is within the bandwidth of FSR resonance at $\omega_{\mathrm{m}}/\left( 2\pi\right) $.

-Our experimental setup (see Fig. \ref{FigExSetup}) allows measuring the SOP of both sidebands.
-While the plots shown in Fig. \ref{Figsubplots} display the total optical intensity $I_{\mathrm{T}}=I_{\mathrm{DPD1}}+I_{\mathrm{DPD2}}$, the intensity $I_{\mathrm{DPD1}}$ ($I_{\mathrm{DPD2}}$) is separately displayed in the top (bottom) row plots shown in Fig. \ref{FigPC6}.
-These two intensities $I_{\mathrm{DPD1}}$ and $I_{\mathrm{DPD2}}$ represent two orthogonal SOP, which can be set by adjusting PC2 (see Fig. \ref{FigExSetup}).
-The left (right) column plots in Fig. \ref{FigPC6} display the measured intensity of the left anti-Stokes (right Stokes) sideband at wavelength $\lambda_{\mathrm{L}}-\lambda_{\mathrm{SB}}$ ($\lambda_{\mathrm{L} }+\lambda_{\mathrm{SB}}$), whereas the intensity at the central wavelength $\lambda _{\mathrm{L}}$ is displayed by the central column plots in Fig. \ref{FigPC6}.
-For the measurements shown in Fig. \ref{FigPC6}, PC1 is set to a nearly SSM state.
-By varying the setting of PC2, we find that the central peak at wavelength $\lambda_{\mathrm{L}}$ is maximized (minimized) in the same region where the sidebands at wavelength $\lambda_{\mathrm{L}}\pm\lambda _{\mathrm{SB}}$ are minimized (maximized).
+Our experimental setup (see Fig.~\ref{FigExSetup}) allows measuring the SOP of both sidebands.
+While the plots shown in Fig.~\ref{Figsubplots} display the total optical intensity $I_{\mathrm{T}}=I_{\mathrm{DPD1}}+I_{\mathrm{DPD2}}$, the intensity $I_{\mathrm{DPD1}}$ ($I_{\mathrm{DPD2}}$) is separately displayed in the top (bottom) row plots shown in Fig.~\ref{FigPC6}.
+These two intensities $I_{\mathrm{DPD1}}$ and $I_{\mathrm{DPD2}}$ represent two orthogonal SOP, which can be set by adjusting PC2 (see Fig.~\ref{FigExSetup}).
+The left (right) column plots in Fig.~\ref{FigPC6} display the measured intensity of the left anti-Stokes (right Stokes) sideband at wavelength $\lambda_{\mathrm{L}}-\lambda_{\mathrm{SB}}$ ($\lambda_{\mathrm{L}} +\lambda_{\mathrm{SB}}$), whereas the intensity at the central wavelength $\lambda_{\mathrm{L}}$ is displayed by the central column plots in Fig.~\ref{FigPC6}.
+For the measurements shown in Fig.~\ref{FigPC6}, PC1 is set to a nearly SSM state.
+By varying the setting of PC2, we find that the central peak at wavelength $\lambda_{\mathrm{L}}$ is maximized (minimized) in the same region where the sidebands at wavelength $\lambda_{\mathrm{L}}\pm \lambda_{\mathrm{SB}}$ are minimized (maximized).
 This observation implies that in the region of SSM, the SOP of the sidebands is nearly orthogonal to the SOP of the incident light.
 This orthogonality can be exploited at the receiver end of a data transmission system based on our proposed MO modulation, since it allows demodulation by polarization filtering-out of the carrier at wavelength $\lambda_{\mathrm{L}}$.